Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Therefore, to compare the toxic potency or intensity of different chemicals, researchers must measure the same effect.
 One way is to carry out lethality testing (the LD50 tests) by measuring how much of a chemical is required to cause death.
 This type of test is also referred to as a "quantal" test because it is measures an effect that "occurs" or "does not occur".

 In 1927, J.W.
 Trevan attempted to find a way to estimate the relative poisoning potency of drugs and medicines used at that time.
 He developed the LD50 test because the use of death as a "target" allows for comparisons between chemicals that poison the body in very different ways.
-Since Trevan's early work, other scientists have developed different approaches for more direct, faster methods of obtaining the LD50.
+Since Trevan's early work, other scientists have developed different approaches for more direct, faster methods of determining the LD50.

 LD01 Lethal dose for 1% of the animal test population